dexdevtech/java-scripts-notes-app/README.md

-# SPRING BOOT BACKEND APPLICATION FOR UNIVERSIT SETTING
+# JAVA SCRIPTS
-This is the backend application for a University Management System built using Spring Boot.
-It provides CRUD functionalities for managing student data.
+Java Scripts is a note-taking application built using Spring Boot, Thymeleaf, and PostgreSQL.
+It allows users to create, view, edit, and delete notes easily.
+Its a pun on javascript but it has nothing to do with it.
+It's just that it is based on Java and you create note, scripts.
+That is why.

 <br>